 you'll get a short description and some examples for a single command.

-The bot is able to start and monitor Jenkins job in a simple but powerful way.
+The bot is able to start and monitor Jenkins jobs in a simple but powerful way.

-By default, the commands are not available and not visible in the "help", till the "jenkins.host" is defined in the config file.
+By default, the commands are not available and not visible in the "help" until the "jenkins.host" is defined in the config file.

 The start job

-In additions, each job can have a configurable trigger
+In addition, each job can have a configurable trigger

-which make it possible to create custom commands to start jobs. (it's a regexp which takes parameter names into account).
+which makes it possible to create custom commands to start jobs.
+(It's a regexp that takes parameter names into account).

 After starting a job, the bot will show the estimated build time and some action buttons.
 There you can open the logs or abort the build directly.